 Audit Fees.
-The aggregate amount billed by our principal accountant, McGladrey & Pullen, LLP, for audit services performed for the fiscal years ended December 31, 2006 and 2005 was \$223,000 and \$238,000, respectively.
+The aggregate amount billed by our principal accountant, McGladrey & Pullen, LLP, for audit services performed for the fiscal years ended December 31, 2007 and 2006 was \$217,000 and \$223,000, respectively.
 Audit services include the auditing of financial statements, internal control over financial reporting and quarterly reviews.

 Audit Related Fees.
-Total fees billed by McGladrey & Pullen, LLP were \$12,000 for the year ended December 31, 2006 include costs incurred for consultation on various accounting matters in support of the Company's financial statements and correspondence with the SEC related to comment letters received during 2006.
-McGladrey & Pullen, LLP did not perform audit related services during the fiscal years ended December 31, 2005.
+Total fees billed by McGladrey & Pullen, LLP were \$19,000 and \$12,000 for the years ended December 31, 2007 and 2006 which included costs incurred for reviews of registration statements, consultation on various accounting matters in support of the Company's financial statements and correspondence with the SEC related to comment letters received during 2006.

 Tax Fees.
-Total fees billed by RSM McGladrey, Inc. (an affiliate of McGladrey & Pullen, LLP) for tax related services for the fiscal years ended December 31, 2006 and 2005 were \$12,500 and \$7,575, respectively.
-These services include tax related research and general tax services in connection with transactions and legislation.
+Total fees billed by RSM McGladrey, Inc. (an affiliate of McGladrey & Pullen, LLP) for tax related services for the fiscal years ended December 31, 2007 and 2006 were \$10,500 and \$12,500, respectively.
+These services include the preparation of federal and state income tax returns and other tax matters.

 All Other.
-Other than those fees described above, during the fiscal year ended December 31, 2006 and 2005 there were no other fees billed for services performed by McGladrey & Pullen, LLP or RSM McGladrey, Inc.
+Other than those fees described above, during the fiscal year ended December 31, 2007 and 2006 there were no other fees billed for services performed by McGladrey & Pullen, LLP or RSM McGladrey, Inc.

-All of the fees described above were approved by Nanophase's audit committee.
+All of the fees described above were approved by Nanophase's Audit Committee.

 Audit Committee Pre-Approval Policies and Procedures.
-Nanophase's audit committee preapproves the audit and non-audit services performed by McGladrey & Pullen, LLP, our principal accountants, and RSM McGladrey, Inc. (an affiliate of McGladrey & Pullen, LLP) in order to assure that the provision of such services does not impair McGladrey & Pullen, LLP's independence.
-Unless a type of service to be provided by McGladrey & Pullen, LLP and RSM McGladrey, Inc. (an affiliate of McGladrey & Pullen, LLP) has received general pre-approval, it will require specific pre-approval by the audit committee.
-In addition, any proposed services exceeding pre-approval cost levels will require specific pre-approval by the audit committee.
+Nanophase's audit committee pre-approves the audit and non-audit services performed by McGladrey & Pullen, LLP, our principal accountants, and RSM McGladrey, Inc. (an affiliate of McGladrey & Pullen, LLP) in order to assure that the provision of such services does not impair McGladrey & Pullen, LLP's independence.
+Unless a type of service to be provided by McGladrey & Pullen, LLP and RSM McGladrey, Inc. (an affiliate of McGladrey & Pullen, LLP) has received general pre-approval, it will require specific pre-approval by the Audit Committee.
+In addition, any proposed services exceeding pre-approval cost levels will require specific pre-approval by the Audit Committee.

 The term of any pre-approval is 12 months from the date of pre-approval, unless the audit committee specifically provides for a different period.
-The audit committee will periodically revise the list of pre-approved services, based on subsequent determinations, and has delegated pre-approval authority to the Chairman of the audit committee.
+The Audit Committee will periodically revise the list of pre-approved services, based on subsequent determinations, and has delegated pre-approval authority to the Chairman of the audit committee.
 In the event the Chairman exercises such delegated authority, he shall report such pre-approval decisions to the audit committee at its next scheduled meeting.
-The audit committee does not delegate its responsibilities to pre-approve services performed by the independent auditor to management.
+The Audit Committee does not delegate its responsibilities to pre-approve services performed by the independent auditor to management.